leafflat/churri-Handwired-ergo-keyboard/README.md

+Please note that this was my first keyboard and it is a mess.
+Only build this if you embrace alot of jank and don't mind making modifications.
+The only note is the column diagram below is wrong.
+The left collums are reversed.

 Here is my first custom keyboard design.If you make one, please send me a picture or at me on reddit u/leifflat.

 ![alt text](https://github.com/leafflat/Churri-Handwired-ergo-keyboard/blob/main/IMGS/1b.jpg)